 These parameters of type string, when supplied, specify the name of the person whose information is being queried.
 For this parameter the Patient Demographics Consumer may use either family name, given name or a combination of both names to filter by family, given or family and given names respectively.
 See ITI TF-2x: Appendix Z.2.3 for use of the string data type.

-Matching on these parameters is performed on a single name.
-Repetitions of each of the family or given parameters are interpreted to mean multiple parts of the same name.
-For example, a query for John Jacob Jingleheimer Schmidt would be represented as:

-?family=Schmidt&given=John&given=Jacob&given=Jingleheimer

-The specific mechanics of name matching such as phonetic matches, synonyms (i.e., John matches Johnny) or partial name matches are not specified here and may be configured to match site specific rules surrounding partial name matching.

 telecom

 This parameter of type token, when supplied, specifies the telecommunications details